Qila-i-Kuhna Mosque: Features

-From the liwan rises the dome, built in the Lodi style, flanked by small minarets called guldastas (flower bouquets).
+From the liwan rises the dome, built in the Lodi style, flanked by small minarets, called guldastas (flower bouquets).
 The dome on the central bay has a kalash finial on top.
 There are also "multiple openings" in the "drum" for ventilation and is decorated with intricate tile work.
-The internal part of the mosque has five mihrabs, one in each bay, corresponding to the external facade.
-The mihrabs, with alternate fark and light coloured stones, are similar to that of the Atala Masjid in Jaunpur.
+The internal part of the mosque has five mihrabs, one in each bay, corresponding to the external façade.
+The mihrabs, with alternate dark and light coloured stones, are similar to that of the Atala Masjid in Jaunpur.
 Flat domes are present on the "penultimate bays".
 The end bays are oblong in shape but the penultimate ones are square shaped.
 There are two half arches in the last bay which tangentially spring from the "shoulders of lateral arches", resulting in the creation of three spaces spanned with a cross-rib arrangement.
 There is a shallow dome in the central space, whereas the eastern and western arcades have semi-domes called "nim-gumbad" which rest on "suspending arches".

-Two octagonal turrets are attached to the ends of the rear wall, "which are functional as well as structural".
-In the edifice, objects reminiscent of Tughlaq architecture (decorative brackets with oriel windows, sunshades, narrow turrets) are found.
+Two octagonal turrets are attached to the ends of the rear wall, "which are functional as well as structural".(decorative brackets with oriel windows, sunshades, narrow turrets) are found.
 The walls are ornamented with hexagonal star motifs which have coloured geometric patterns.
 The walls are filled with calligraphy.
 The mosque has two internal staircases located in the end bays.
 They were used to reach the terrace and the turrets.
 It also had private entrances on the north and south sides which are currently closed.
 The mosque also has "cusped entrance arches", a feature common during the reign of Alauddin Khalji.